 Your smartphone is a gold mine of personal information that can attract hackers and identity thieves.
-Although some people might think that Android phones are the most secure smartphones in the planet, the reality is that there is not a 100% safe device.
+Although some people might think that Android phones are the most secure smartphones on the planet, the reality is that there is not a 100% safe device.
 So how can you secure your phone?

 Seriously the most basic thing.
 The good old PIN is still the most reliable way to do it.
-We hate to break it to you but fingerprints, patterns, voice-recognition and iris scanning are just there for marketing.
+We hate to break it to you but fingerprints, patterns, voice recognition, and iris scanning are just there for marketing.
 They're all easier to crack.

-- Use two-step verification.
+Use two-step verification.

 Some simple steps to do it.

-- Choose “Using 2-step verification" from menu
+- Choose “Using 2-step verification" from the menu

 - You turn on 2-step verification, and done!